tim-littlefair/maneline/README.md

 the Play Store entry for it will be here: https://play.google.com/store/apps/details?id=net.heretical_camelid.fhau.android_app.

-There is a link later in this document which can be used to register as a tester rather than a purchaser of the app.
+**See later in this document for information on how to register as a tester of the app using a free promo code so you don't have to pay for it.
+The current version is a proof of concept only and I do not consider anyone should pay any amount for it in its current state**

 My motivation for seeking payment is not so much to seek revenue, but more to discourage feedback on the app except from users who have a reasonably strong motivation